VinnySmallUtilities/sdel/readme.md

 Overwriting an empty space on a hard (magnetic) disk.

-sdel crds_prv_sl ~/_toErase
+sudo sdel crds_prv_sl ~/_toErase
+Then you can delete the directory in the usual way (through the functions of the operating system) sudo rm -rf ~/_toErase

 After such a rewrite, it is recommended to clear the inode.
-This can be done by the sfill program mentioned above.

 "sl" will slow down the overwriting, since it will insert pauses.
 This will avoid significantly slowing down for other programs.
 "~/_toErase" is a non-existent directory that will be created by the program.
 It should be located on the disk that we want to overwrite.